1391819/SFIA-CRUD-core-project/README.md

 The following sections highlight the main parts of the project, according to the brief specification.

 For a more in-depth review of the entire development workflow, please check the `workflow.pdf` file within this repository.
-The latter contains screenshots accompanied by relatively short captions depicting the entire project development step by step, including any major problems encountered.
+The latter contains screenshots accompanied by relatively short captions depicting the entire project development step by step, including any major problems encountered and more details on the sections discussed below.

 ## Project Structure